Battle Mechanics

 • If the attacker is holding a type-boosting item (Mystic Water etc., Plates, or certain types of Incense items) matching the type of the attack, the damage is multiplied by 1.2.
 Prior to the fourth generation, the damage was multiplied by 1.1, except in the case of Sea Incense, which multiplied the damage by 1.05.

-• If the attacker is a Dialga, Palkia or Giratina holding its appropriate Orb (Adamant Orb, Lustrous Orb or Griseous Orb respectively) and the attack matches one of that legendary's types, the damage is multiplied by 1.2.
+• If the attacker is a Dialga, Palkia or Giratina holding its respective Orb (Adamant Orb, Lustrous Orb or Griseous Orb respectively) and the attack matches one of that legendary's types, the damage is multiplied by 1.2.

 • If the attacker is holding a type gem and the move is of the corresponding type, the gem is consumed and the damage is multiplied by 1.5.